s-kazi/s-kazi.github.io/aws/s3/security.markdown

 Public Access can be disabled for existing and new buckets in S3.
 This makes sure that there is no public access.
 Recently, AWS has enabled this option by default and all new S3 buckets will have public access disabled.
 This option is powerful and overrides other permissions that allow public access to the bucket.

+There are multiple options for Block Public Access.
+- Block Public Access settings for *S3 buckets*: This feature enables a set of S3 bucket settings that block public access to the bucket and its objects.
+- Block Public Access settings for *AWS accounts*: This feature enables a set of AWS account settings that block public access to all S3 buckets and objects in the account.
+This feature ensures that your S3 resources are not inadvertently made public due to misconfigured access policies.

 ### Object Lock

 S3 Object Lock feature allows storing objects in write-once-read-many (WORM) model.
 This prevents accidental deletion or modification of objects and ensures that objects remain immutable for a specified retention period.